Broch: Origin and definition

 The word broch is derived from Lowland Scots 'brough', meaning (among other things) fort.
 In the mid-19th century Scottish antiquaries called brochs 'burgs', after Old Norse borg, with the same meaning.
 Place names in Scandinavian Scotland such as Burgawater and Burgan show that Old Norse borg is the older word used for these structures in the north.
-Brochs are often referred to as duns in the west.
+Brochs are often referred to as dùn in the west.
 Antiquarians began to use the spelling broch in the 1870s.

 A precise definition for the word has proved elusive.
 Brochs are the most spectacular of a complex class of roundhouse buildings found throughout Atlantic Scotland.
 The Shetland Amenity Trust lists about 120 sites in Shetland as candidate brochs, while the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS) identifies a total of 571 candidate broch sites throughout the country.
 Researcher Euan MacKie, using a restricted definition, has proposed a much smaller total for Scotland of 104.